Promotion (rank)

-A promotion is the advancement of an employee's rank or position in an organizational hierarchy system.
+A promotion is the advancement of an employee's rank, role or position in an organizational hierarchy system.
 Promotion may be an employee's reward for good performance, i.e., positive appraisal.

+Organizations can use promotions to motivate and control employees.
 Before a company promotes an employee to a particular position it might ensure that the person is able to handle the added responsibilities by screening the employee with interviews and tests and giving them training or on-the-job experience.

 A promotion can involve advancement in terms of designation, salary and benefits, and in some organizations the type of job activities may change a great deal.
 The opposite of a promotion is a demotion.

 Elements

 A promotion involve advancement in terms of designation, salary and benefits, and in some organizations the type of job activities may change a great deal.
 In many companies and public service organizations, more senior positions have a different title: an analyst who is promoted becomes a "principal analyst"; an economist becomes a "senior economist"; or an associate professor becomes a "full professor".
 The amount of salary increase associated with a promotion varies a great deal between industries and sectors, and depending on what parts of the hierarchical ladder an employee is moving between.
 In some industries or sectors, there may be only a modest increase in salary for a promotions; in other fields, a promotion may substantially increase an employee's salary.

 The same is true with benefits and other privileges; in some industries, the promotion only changes the title and salary, and there are no additional benefits or privileges (beyond the psycho-social benefits that may accrue to the individual).
 In some not-for-profit organizations, the values of the organization or the tightness of funding may result in there being only modest salary increases associated with a promotion.
 In other industries, especially in private sector companies, a promotion to senior management may carry a number of benefits, such as employee stock options, a reserved parking space, a corner office with a secretary, and bonus pay for good performance.